sicss/homepage/README.md

 # homepage
-Homepage for the Sicss Society
+Homepage repository for the Sicss Society